aayushmiishra/codeforces/README.md

 ├── ...
 ```

-Each folder contains Java solutions for problems of that rating. (right now at only 1100 but will keep on updating all of this)
+Each folder contains Java solutions for problems of that rating or solutions for a contest. (right now at only 1100 but will keep on updating all of this)
 ---

 ## Goal